48 Hours of Astro at White Pocket with Cody York

 - Lots more time to enjoy this world class landscape photography venue

-- *NEW for Fall 2021* Workshop also includes 4hr post-processing session in Kanab from 3pm to 7pm on the final day, as well as a closing dinner at award-winning Sego Restaurant on the final evening
+- Workshop also includes 4hr post-processing session in Kanab from 3pm to 7pm on the final day, as well as a closing dinner at one of Kanab’s excellent restaurants (such as award-winning Sego Restaurant, if available) on the final evening

 If you wish to book this tour click here to get started with online booking or give us a call at 435-644-5506.